openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Examples with Credentials in Various Formats {#alternative_credential_formats}

-OpenID for Verifiable Presentations is Credential format agnostic, i.e., it is designed to allow applications to request and receive Verifiable Presentations and Verifiable Credentials in any Credential format.
-This section defines Credential Format Profiles for some of the known Credential formats.
+OpenID for Verifiable Presentations is Credential Format agnostic, i.e., it is designed to allow applications to request and receive Verifiable Presentations and Verifiable Credentials in any Credential Format.
+This section defines Credential Format Profiles for some of the known Credential Formats.
 Other specifications or deployments can define their own Credential Format Profiles.

 ## W3C Verifiable Credentials